Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 Palm Springs Follies

-The Palm Springs Follies was a long-running musical revue that was performed in the Plaza Theatre.
-The show featured a cast of performers, all of whom were over the age of 55, and was known for its glitzy costumes, high-energy dance numbers, and classic show tunes.
+The Palm Springs Follies was a long-running musical revue performed in the Plaza Theatre.
+The show featured a cast of performers, all over the age of 55, and was known for its glitzy costumes, high-energy dance numbers, and classic show tunes.

 Follies finale

-Over the years, the Follies became a beloved fixture of Palm Springs’ cultural scene, attracting thousands of visitors each year.
+Over the years, the Follies became a beloved fixture of Palm Springs’ cultural scene, attracting thousands of visitors yearly.
 The show’s performers were known for their impressive dance skills, their powerful voices, and their larger-than-life personalities, and they brought a sense of joy and vitality to the stage.
-The Palm Springs Follies came to an end in 2014 after a 23-year run.
+The Palm Springs Follies ended in 2014 after a 23-year run.

 Class 1 Historic Site